Average people lead average lives. You, I’m guessing, don’t want to be average.

 You want to be great, you believe you can be remarkable.

 That means you need to take in extraordinary ideas and act on them… without even thinking about it… day in and day out.

 See, every decision you make, every person you let into your life, every moment that goes by… begins and ends with an idea.
-An idea about how the world works.
-An idea about yourself and your talents.
-An idea about how things could be.
+An idea about how the world works, and beliefs about yourself and your potential.

 Ideas are free, yet we think the same things over and over.